splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 This will take a few minutes the first time you run, `maven` will download a lot of dependencies before it compiles the application.
 Future builds will be a lot quicker.
 {{% /notice %}}

-## 3. Check  the local Docker Repository
+## 3. Verify the local Docker Repository

-Once we have our Auto instrumentation up and running with the existing containers, we are going to use show some of the additional instrumentation features of Opentelemetry Java.
-That will be the first time we will touch the source code and add some annotations to it to get even more valuable data from our Java application.
-Kubernetes will need to pull these new images from somewhere, so  we have created a local repository, so Kubernetes can pull those local images.
+Once we have our Auto instrumentation up and running with the existing containers, we are going to build our own containers to show some of the additional instrumentation features of Opentelemetry Java.
+Only then we will touch the  config files or the source code.
+We will add some annotations to it to get even more valuable data from our Java application and enable the injection of trace data into  the logs.

+once we build these containers, Kubernetes will need to pull these new images from somewhere.
+To enable this we have created a local repository, so Kubernetes can pull those local images.

 We can see if the repository is up and running by checking the inventory with the below command, it should return an empty list
 **{"repositories":[]}**

 ```bash
  curl -X GET http://localhost:9999/v2/_catalog
 ```

+If this is not up, reach out to your Instructor for a replacement instance.

 ## 4. Check the Petshop Website